feelpp/feelpp/Tutorial/03-SpaceElements.md

 # Loading a Mesh in 2D {#load}

 We recall how to load a mesh :
-\snippet myfunctionspace.cpp mesh
+!CODEFILE "code/myfunctionspace.cpp" mesh

 # Constructing a function space {#fs}

 For basic function spaces, we have predetermined constructors:
-\snippet myfunctionspace.cpp space
+!CODEFILE "code/myfunctionspace.cpp" space

 One can also use :
 - `Pdh<ORDER>(mesh)` : Polynomial Discontinuous